shnarazk/Pharo9Practices/README.md

-# learn-pharo
+# Learn-pharo
-Let's learn a descendant of Smalltalk
+Let's learn a descendant of Smalltalk.